USS Annapolis (PG-10): Fate

-On 17 July, when the Navy adopted its alphanumeric system of classification, Annapolis was designated PG-10.
 On 30 June 1940, her name was struck from the Naval Vessel Register, and she was turned over to the United States Maritime Commission for disposal.
-Presumably, she was scrapped.
+On 15 May 1941 she was commissioned in the U.S. Coast Guard and served as a station ship in New London, Connecticut.
+On 31 August 1942 she was returned to the Maritime Commission and was scrapped.